fabianvf/python-rake/README.md

     pip install python-rake #or pip3

 ### Usage ###
-For external text (`.txt`) files: take path as string datatype. words can be on same or different lines but must be seperated by spaces.
+For external `.txt`, `.csv`, etc files: take path as string datatype. words can be on same or different lines but must be seperated by non-word characters

     import RAKE
     Rake = RAKE.Rake(<path_to_your_stopwords_file>)
     Rake.run(text);

+Changing file read-in:

+By default, words on each line will be broken appart non-word characters (commas, slashes, spaces, dashes, periods etc.).
+In this, all non-word characters will be removed, included trailing ones, repeated ones, and dissimilar ones. *This means that single-line lists work fine along with multi-line lists*.
+This should support all languages as it's based on unicode, but please validate the results of and report any issues with non-western languages.

-By default, words on each line will be broken appart by spaces (and only spaces) and added to the this as such.
-This will also remove trailing spaces (or other delimiters).
-To stop lines being divded, use the flag `divide=False`.
-Do use a delimiter other than space, use the flag delimiter=<delimeter as a string>, this of course is ignored if you use it with divide=False.
+To stop lines being divided, use the flag `divide=False`.
+To use a delimiter character other than non-word characters, use the flag `delimiter = <delimeter as a string>`, which is ignored if used with `divide = False`.

-Given the above, to read a `.csv` file, you would use:

-    import RAKE
-    Rake = RAKE.Rake(<path_to_your_stopwords_file>, delimiter=',')
-    Rake.run(text);

 For lists: